Sugar Honey Iced Tea Tour

-The Sugar Honey Iced Tea Tour was the second-headlining concert tour by American singer and songwriter Latto.
+The Sugar Honey Iced Tea Tour was the second-headlining concert tour by American rapper Latto.
 It was announced on August 14, 2024, in support of her third studio album Sugar Honey Iced Tea (2024).
 October 25, 2024, in Tampa, Florida and concluded on July 6, 2025, in Liège, Belgium.

 Background

 On August 14, 2024, Latto announced the North American dates of the "Sugar Honey Iced Tea Tour", with Mariah the Scientist & Karrahbooo as supporting acts.
 On April 17, 2025, Latto announced the European dates of the tour.
 Due to the high-demand of the London shows, Latto added a second show.
 The African leg of the tour is planned to take place in Winter 2025.